-Just as you would see a cardiologist for your heart, it makes sense to seek out a mental health professional who specializes in supporting older adults.
-These therapists have dedicated their careers to understanding the emotional shifts that come with aging, from retirement and grief to new health concerns.
-The challenge, however, is often finding a specialist who also fits your budget and insurance plan.
-This is a common hurdle, but it’s one you can overcome.
-We’ve created this resource to help you confidently locate geriatric therapists in California that accept Medicare, so you can get high-quality, specialized care that is also affordable.
+You see a cardiologist for your heart, right?
+It makes just as much sense to find a mental health professional who specializes in supporting older adults.
+These therapists truly understand the emotional shifts that come with aging, from retirement and grief to new health concerns.
+The real challenge is finding a specialist who also accepts your insurance.
+If you’re thinking, “I’m in California.
+Help me find a therapist accepting Medicare,” you are not alone.
+This guide will help you find that specialized care, connecting you with providers like Blue Moon Senior Counseling so you can get high-quality, affordable support.

 Key Takeaways